10 Reasons to visit the South Island

 Marlborough, which is located on the South Island, is New Zealand’s most significant wine-producing region.
 Hawke’s Bay and Gisborne on the North Island come in on a good second place.

 In addition, Central Otago on the South Island is becoming well-known for its wineries and award-winning pinot noir wines.
-For example, you can find several wine-tasting rooms and restaurants in Gibbston Valley.
+For example, you can find several wine-tasting rooms and restaurants in Gibbston Valley when driving from Cromwell to Queenstown.

-So if you’re into wine-tasting, the South Island can give you what you’re after.
+So if you’re into wine-tasting, the South Island could give you what you’re after.

 9. Queenstown New Zealand

-While the North Island has Wellington as the Capital of New Zealand, the South Island has Queenstown as the adventure capital of New Zealand.
+While the North Island has Wellington as the capital city of New Zealand, the South Island has Queenstown as the adventure capital of New Zealand.

-Queenstown is a busy, but also must-see place on the South Island.
+Queenstown is busy, but it is also a must-see place on the South Island.

 10. South Island sheep